DanielBMarkham/Info-Ops/manuscript/chapter3.md

 That's far-fetched even for sci-fi.
 No linguist I know about would take Sapir-Whorf that far, but it's absolutely true if you're moving information around to make things for people.
 Each of our genres is its own universe.
 When we learn more and more about those universes, it will change the way we think about things.

-Some of the worst business books I see are books that immerse the reader in one of these genres with the implied idea that by learning about that genre, the reader will better be able to do their jobs.
+Some of the worst business books I see are books that immerse the reader in one of these genres with the implied idea that by learning about that genre, the reader will be able to do their jobs better.
 This is not only false, it hurts the readers.
 By focusing on one genre, say "how to write programs", the only thing we do is increase the density and complexity of the language around that genre, which can, oddly enough, make it more difficult to do the necessary work of moving between genres that it takes to get anything done.

 I see management books and classes that act as if you can be a manager (which is all about how we're going to solve things) without regard for the actual problem you're solving or what you're actually making.
 To them, management is supposed to exist as a sort of abstract world on its own, disconnected from life.
 I see programming books and classes that act as if by somehow learning the tiny intricacies of a programming language you'll know anything about how to organize the overall work, or what kinds of lives the people you're trying to help live.